- Self-Directed Accounts

 Equity Trust client Robert has been interested in cryptocurrency for more than a decade.
-When he learned he could invest in digital currencies with his IRA (individual retirement account), he jumped in and bought Bitcoin in his self-directed IRA.
+When he learned he could invest in cryptocurrency with his IRA (individual retirement account), he jumped in and bought Bitcoin in his self-directed IRA.

 Robert spoke to Equity Trust National Education Specialist John Bowens during a recent webinar, discussing how he first got into cryptocurrency investing, the advantage of investing inside an IRA, how he researches the investments, and how he teaches his children about investing.

 Here’s part of that conversation:

 John: I’m excited to speak to Robert today.
 Robert has effectively used the Equity Trust Digital Asset Platform to invest, for himself and his wife.
 We will talk a little bit more through that process, and what that looks like.

 Robert established his self-directed IRA for himself and his wife in April 2019.